antimof/UxPlay/README.md

 (This means Debian 10 "Buster", Ubuntu 18.04 or later.)
 If it does not, you may need to build and install these from source (see below).

 You need a C/C++ compiler (e.g. g++) with the standard development libraries installed.
+Debian-based systems provide a package "build-essential" for use in compiling software.
 Make sure that cmake>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".
 In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then do